yewstack/docs/src/concepts/html/README.md

 - Unquoted attribute values are interpreted as expressions and therefore have to be valid Rust expressions.
   * `let foo = "bar"; html! { <div id=foo></div> }`
   * `html! { <div id=String::from("foo") + "bar"></div> }`
+- HTML tags names need to start with a lowercase letter.
+Besides that every valid HTML tag name is allowed.
+If the tag name starts with an uppercase letter it is interpreted as component name and attributes are passed as component properties.

 {% hint style="info" %}
 The [`html!`](https://docs.rs/yew/latest/yew/macro.html.html) macro can reach easily the default recursion limit of the compiler.
 It is advised to bump its value if you encouter compilation errors.
 Use an attribute like `#![recursion_limit="1024"]` to bypass the problem.
 See the [official documentation](https://doc.rust-lang.org/reference/attributes/limits.html#the-recursion_limit-attribute) and [this Stack Overflow question](https://stackoverflow.com/questions/27454761/what-is-a-crate-attribute-and-where-do-i-add-it) for details.